vivid-planet/comet/docs/docs/user-permissions/access-control.md

 ### Operations that create entities or query lists

-If an operation does not handle existing entities the scope has to be passed as an argument.
+If an operation does not handle existing entities, the scope has to be passed as an argument.
 COMET DXP expects the argument to be named `scope` in order to be able to validate it.
-Do not forget to provide the `scope` argument in your operation.
+So do not forget to provide the `scope` argument in your operation.

 ### Operations that handle specific entities